 I think my brain is just as creative as the next persons but I have always been super sensitive and alert to the tiny moments, the vibes, the details and I think that sensitivity is a super power.

-We had the privilege of visiting your home studio in the Moutere Hills outside Nelson and its fair to say were obsessed with your sanctuary.
+We had the privilege of visiting your home studio in the Moutere Hills outside Nelson and it’s fair to say we’re obsessed with your sanctuary.
 Can you tell us about your space, how does it foster creativity and inspire the art you create?

 So lovely to have you girls visit!
 I love working from home.
 Our home is a farm cottage on the Hyatt family farm in Upper Moutere that we are lucky to rent.
 It feels like a batch, the vibe is relaxed, eclectic, country rustic.